paralin/starred/README.md

 - [wbkd/react-flow](https://github.com/wbkd/react-flow) - Highly customizable library for building an interactive node-based UI, workflow editor, flow chart or static diagram
 - [ianstormtaylor/slate](https://github.com/ianstormtaylor/slate) - A completely customizable framework for building rich text editors.
 (Currently in beta.)
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
-- [aidenybai/million](https://github.com/aidenybai/million) - The Virtual DOM Replacement for React (up to 7️⃣0️⃣% faster!)
+- [aidenybai/million](https://github.com/aidenybai/million) - The Virtual DOM Replacement for React
 - [achingbrain/uint8arraylist](https://github.com/achingbrain/uint8arraylist) - Append and consume bytes using only no-copy operations
 - [pmndrs/zustand](https://github.com/pmndrs/zustand) - 🐻 Bear necessities for state management in React
 - [homebridge/homebridge](https://github.com/homebridge/homebridge) - HomeKit support for the impatient.